The loss of control of borders in mass influxes is seen as a potential threat to national security

-This third Thematic Report critically reviews the current academic state of knowledge on refugee movements and the security threat nexus.
-Drawing on the two previous Thematic Reports in this series it seeks to better understand why forced displacement, onward migration and refugee settlement in countries of asylum is increasingly linked to the threat of political extremism and terrorism.
+This report critically reviews the current academic state of knowledge on refugee movements and the security threat nexus.
+Drawing on the previous reports in this series, it seeks to better understand why forced displacement, onward migration, and refugee settlement in countries of asylum is increasingly linked to the threat of political extremism and terrorism.

-Through an examination of the literature on critical security studies, and in particular ‘securitisation’, the Thematic Report traces the process by which ‘the refugee’ is constructed as a threat, how that threat is understood by the state and by society more broadly, and how the evolution, dissemination and consumption of the ‘threat’ comes to inform policy-makers and the policy-making process.
+Through an examination of the literature on critical security studies, and in particular ‘securitisation’, this report traces the process by which ‘the refugee’ is constructed as a threat, how that threat is understood by the state and by society more broadly, and how the evolution, dissemination, and consumption of the ‘threat’ comes to inform policymakers and the policy-making process.

-Finally, this third Report reviews the radicalisation literature in relation to the known experiences of refugees throughout the forced displacement cycle as they seek to move from a place of danger to a place of safety.
+Finally, this report reviews the radicalisation literature in relation to the known experiences of refugees throughout the forced displacement cycle as they seek to move from a place of danger to a place of safety.